 With the launch of Pix4Dfields, Pix4Dag will no longer be available on the store or among the Pix4D products.
 For active Pix4Dag users, they will be able to continue using it without any implications, however they will not be able to renew their Pix4Dag license once it expires.
 We are really excited about Pix4Dfields and believe that everyone in working in the agriculture industry will be happy to start using Pix4Dfields.

 Pix4Dfields is a product specialized for Agriculture.
-We support multispectral sensors like Parrot Sequoia cameras or MicaSense RedEdge cameras.
-We also support RGB cameras, and the modified RGB cameras*.
+We support selected multispectral sensors like Parrot Sequoia cameras or MicaSense RedEdge cameras.
+We also support standard RGB and modiffied RGB cameras*.
 More cameras will be supported in the future.
 Don’t hesitate to reach out to our support and let them know what cameras you would like to see.

 Pix4Dfields is compatible with the MicaSense RedEdge and RedEdge-M multispectral cameras.
 A one-time configuration update of the RedEdge-M camera is needed before processing.
 Go here for further details.